thitiwutt/thitiwutt/README.md

 Software Developer
 ------------------

 I'm a Full-stack developer with 4 years of experience.
 Skilled in TypeScript, JavaScript, Node.js, Vue.js, React.js.
-Experienced in web application development related to ERP system, Corporate website, Booking website, e-commerce.
-My personality is Self-motivated and fast learner, Responsible.
-I like learning new technologies and like a challenge.
+Base on Backend developer.

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [thitiwut.wf@gmail.com](mailto:thitiwut.wf@gmail.com)